OnboardingETHCR/Testing-Onboarding/modulo4/modulo4-4.md

 In this section, you’ll connect your **React** frontend to a smart contract deployed on a testnet (such as **Sepolia**) using `ethers.js`.

-This is where the magic of dApps happens — reading blockchain data and writing new information based on user interaction.
+This is where the magic of dApps happens, reading blockchain data and writing new information based on user interaction.
 Now that you have a running frontend and a connected wallet, it’s time to **talk to the blockchain**.

 ---